Pregnancy Insomnia: What Causes It and How to Treat It

 Working during the day keeps the body healthy and helps to fall asleep quickly.
 Short naps also help to meet rest gaps caused by sleep deprivation.

-Refrain from foods that are spicy or oily and can induce heartburn.
+Refrain from foods that are spicy or oily which can induce heartburn.
 Instead, eat only three big meals a day.
 Fix your acid reflux (if any) for a trouble-free sleep at night.

 Some dietary components ease sleeping position during pregnancy insomnia signs by adding the required magnesium and calcium.
 Include edibles like dried fruit, seeds, whole grains, beans, nuts, etc., for a good night’s sleep.